 Semantic markup and Schema.org markup help Google understand the structure of the site and the type of information being displayed.
 A few examples of Schema are schema.org/attorney – business address, schema.org/review – a client review on the site and schema.org/Article -structured markup for blog articles.

-SEO is constantly changing but there is increasing, unwavering emphasis on localization.
+SEO is constantly changing but there is an increasing, unwavering emphasis on localization.
 Localization is especially important for law firms; most of the time a potential client wants to hire a lawyer that is nearby.
+This is the basis of a Local strategy for personal injury marketing and all other legal practice areas as well.

 Example: The firm name, address and phone should be on every page of the site.
 Also, use your firm’s full name exclusively throughout the site and avoid alternates (ie. The Johnson Law Firm, not Johnson Law, The Johnson Firm).
 Also, the firm name should be in the title tag on the page that Google+ Local is linked to.
 For one location, this would be the home page (ie. Denver Personal Injury Lawyer | The Law Firm Name).